cincuranet/blog/tools/fb-net-external-engine.md

 The extra `FbNetExternalEngineManagement.dll` (and `ManagementProcedures.sql` companion) assembly contains useful helpers for managing the plugin.

-##### `net$clean`

-[_FbNetExternalEngine_][6] is **not locking** the assembly (dependencies excluded) on the disk and you **can update it** as you wish (even via SQL if you create a C# routine for it).
-To tell the plugin about the new version, call `net$clean`.
-That will force the plugin - by invalidating (all) internal caches - to reload the assembly from the disk on next execution.
-It's safe to call this function while other functions are running (although it's not recommeded to do this often because it has some impact on performance).

 ##### `net$declarations`

 This procedure shows definitions for all functions or procedures found in assembly passed as a parameter (same rules as for _external name_ apply) which helps validating what the plugin sees and also serves as a helper how the declaration looks (should look) like.
 To tweak the output `SqlRoutine`, `SqlParameter` and `SqlReturnParameter` attributes are provided in `FbNetExternalEngine.Integration`.
 Usage examples in `examples`.

 #### Performance

-Dummy procedure call is about 2,09× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,4× slowdown).
-That's about 4,8 μs per call on my machine.
+Dummy procedure call is about 1.96× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1.4× slowdown).
+That's about 2.6 μs per call on my machine.
 The fetch from stored procedure's result set is on par with PSQL.

-Dummy function call is about 1,78× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1,2× slowdown).
-That's about 2,0 μs per call on my machine.
+Dummy function call is about 1.62× slower compared to PSQL (the plugin infrastructure in Firebird adds about 1.2× slowdown).
+That's about 1.1 μs per call on my machine.

 As the procedure or function in .NET becomes more complex the perfomance goes in favor of [_FbNetExternalEngine_][6].